Guidelines - Project One - 4 Steps

 Metal gutters are heavier, expensive and more difficult to handle.

-Step 2 Get hold of some end fittings
+Step 2 Get hold of and fit end fittings

-The best solution to irrigating plants growing in gutters is to have one end of the gutter sealed (where irrigation can be introduced) and the other end not sealed (drainable).
+The best solution to irrigating plants growing in gutters is to have one end of the gutter higher than the other so that irrigation fluid will run from the higher end to the lower end.
+The higher end can be fitted with a sealed end fitting (where irrigation can be introduced) and the other lower end not sealed so that any excess irrigation fluid drains into a drip tray.
 It is possible to leave the draining end open but then there is the danger of compost or growing media being washed out of the open end.
 The push fit fittings mentioned earlier are an ideal solution as they contain the compost but also allow surplus water to drain out.
 These fittings are best obtained at the same time and from the same supplier as the gutters to ensure they all fit together !

 White Sealed End Fitting and Push Fit End Fitting